AntJanus/WebDevelopment.META/Book/3-Getting Employed/1-avenues-to-employment.md

 **Writing articles**

-This one is a bit unorthodox and when I gave a talk about developer employment, I got some weird looks and later on was asked, "how can you even force yourself to do it?" and the thing is, I don't.
+This one is a bit unorthodox and when I gave a talk about developer employment, I got some weird looks and later on was asked, "how can you even force yourself to do it?" and the thing is, I don't, I love it.
+Writing articles is by far my most interesting method of getting a good job.
+There have been numerous instances where I was able to seal the deal because my would-be bosses have read my work and actually learned from it.

+On top of that, it's totally fine to shamelessly advertise yourself at the end of your posts.
+And the more people you get to read your post, the higher the chance that one of them will reach out to you or have their hiring manager reach out.
+It sounds impossible but I've worked in a company that reached out to a prospective employee based on a twitter conversation, and he got hired.
+I've been interviewed and my boss recalled an article I wrote a year prior and how he found it useful.
+It was a great "in".

+Along with this there are other methods.
+People advertise jobs on Reddit, and I've seen very meaningful comments followed up with "Well, if you're looking in this area, give me a shout."